skelouse/capstone-stock-analysis/README.md

         <li>Match index to price index</li>
         <li>Fill null ExDividend dates with 1970-01-01 then encode days since then for numerical data</li>
         <li>Decide columns to fill, and columns to fill then drop if the symbol still has null values</li>
-        <li>Interpolate null values for both, fill na for columns to fill</li>
+        <li>Interpolate null values for both, fill Na for columns to fill</li>
         <li>Drop columns with negative min that still have many null values</li>
         <li>Drop symbols that still have null values in the columns with a negative minimum as filling with 0 not be adequate.</li>
         <li>Add price to performance</li>